Sid657q/Delta-demo/README.md

 # Delta-demo
-this is a practice class for git &amp; github
+this is a practice class for git &amp; github.